ory/docs/docs/self-hosted/operations/01_tracing.md

 ### Local setup

-The [provided docker-compose file](https://github.com/ory/hydra/blob/master/quickstart-tracing.yml) in the project repository has tracing configuration which you can use to play around with - just uncomment the desired tracing provider.
+The [provided docker-compose file](https://github.com/ory/hydra/blob/master/quickstart-tracing.yml) in the Hydra repository (other ory services have the same docker-compose file) has tracing configuration which you can use to play around with - just uncomment the desired tracing provider.
 We will use Jaeger as an example.

 Simply run